-The incidence of influenza-associated hospitalizations per 100,000 population was lower in Week 16 (0.63) compared to Week 15 (0.98) (Figure 4).
-Data for the most recent two weeks are not presented because results are still being collected and are likely to change.
+The incidence of influenza-associated hospitalizations per 100,000 population was 0.60 in Week 17 (Figure 4).
+Week 17 was the final week during which FluSurv-Net data are collected.

 Figure 4.
 Incidence of Influenza Hospitalizations in CEIP Counties, 2016-2019